Apostrophe after Z

 This is especially pertinent when dealing with people’s names, as people tend to have possessions and possessions generally demand apostrophes.

-As a rule of thumb, adding the to the apostrophe is a good idea: for example, the pince-nez’s lens or Mr Sanchez’s political views.
+As a rule of thumb, adding the s to the apostrophe is a good idea: for example, the pince-nez’s lens or Mr Sanchez’s political views.

 Whereas in the past it was thought bad form to add an s, style guides are now pointing in that direction, even ones in the US where grammar tends to be policed in more traditional ways.